act65/act65.github.io/_drafts/2018-12-22-credit-assignment.md

 ---
 layout: post
-title: Credit assignment
+title: What is the difference between credit assignment and causal inference?
 ---

-What is the difference between credit assignment and causal inference?

 - Eligibility traces -> gradient of policy. + Kickback + !?
 - Differentiation $\neq$ credit assignment.
 Credit assignment is a counterfactual notion.
 Differentiation has no concept of priors, and what might have happened if a parameter was a different value.
 Or does it!?